-The project is expected to cause increase in noise levels in the area during certain construction activities such as foundation laying for a limited number of hours.
+Based on Table 4-10 noise levels within the 30m radius of the project site is above the recommended levels of US EPA and WHO.
+The project is expected to cause increase in noise levels in the area during certain construction activities for a limited number of hours.

-POTENTIAL IMPACTS AND MITIGATION MEASURES
+5 POTENTIAL IMPACTS AND MITIGATION MEASURES